-How many of us have had a bout of insomnia over a silly mistake we’ve made?
-How many of us have made a mistake on par with selling Babe Ruth and the rest of a World Series championship team?
-Have we ever stopped in the midst of obsessing over a mistake we’ve made, until we realize that it happened over three decades ago?
-Most people don’t.
-Most people are blessed and cursed with short-term memories.
+Most of us have experienced a bout of insomnia after what we considered a crucial mistake.
+How many of us have made a mistake so crucial that we couldn’t shake it?
+Most of us are blessed with a short-term, and we forget.
 We’ve all made mistakes though.
 We’ve made errors in judgment based on uninformed choices, and dumb decisions that seemed so right at the time.
-Most of us are able to move on in life, even after making decisions that proved catastrophic at the time.
-Most of us have never made a decision, or series of decisions that proved so catastrophic that people will be talking them nearly one hundred years from now, characterizing our choices as some of the worst mistakes in human history.
-Other than those decisions made by those involved in the Black Sox Scandal, there might only be one person, in baseball, that continues to be mocked, ridiculed, and scorned over one hundred years after he made a series of historically poor decisions, Harry Herbert Frazee.
+Most of us are able to move on in life, even after making decisions we deemed catastrophic at the time.
+Most of us have never made a decision, or series of decisions, that proved so catastrophic that people will be talking about them nearly one hundred years from now.
+Most of us have never had others characterize our mistake as one of the worst in human history.
+Other than those decisions made by those involved in the Black Sox Scandal, there might only be one person, in baseball, who continues to be mocked, ridiculed, and derided over one hundred years after he made a series of historically poor decisions.

-Harry Herbert Frazee (June 29, 1880 – June 4, 1929) was an American theatrical agent, producer, and director, and he remained successful in this field until the day he died.
+Harry Herbert Frazee (June 29, 1880 – June 4, 1929) was an American theatrical agent, producer, and director, and he remained relatively successful in this field until the day he died.
 He also happened to be a successful boxing promoter who once landed one of heavyweight champion Jack Johnson’s matches.
-Harry Frazee also bought the 1915 and 1916 World Series champion Boston Red Sox, who won the 1918 World Series for him.
-One of the players he sold was also on the 1912 World Series championship team.
-The error in judgment, uninformed choices, and dumb decisions that Frazee made were to sell, and sell/trade almost all of the best players on those teams.
-Yet, for all of the successes and failures of Harry’s life, many believe his tombstone should read, “Here lies Harry Herbert Frazee, the man who sold Babe Ruth.”
+Harry Frazee then bought the 1915 and 1916 World Series champion Boston Red Sox, who won the 1918 World Series for him.
+After that World Series, Frazee sold a player who helped the Sox win those three World Series championships and the 1912 World Series championship.
+That error in judgement might’ve haunted any other normal man, but it was only the start for Harry Frazee.
+He proceeded down this road, selling and trading almost all of the best players on those teams.
+Yet, for all of those moves, and the relative successes and failures of Harry’s life, many believe his tombstone should read, “Here lies Harry Herbert Frazee, the man who sold Babe Ruth.”

 Most writers love to write provocative articles from an angle no one has ever considered before.
 We enjoy taking a well-known story and providing a non-traditional perspective that opens our readers eyes to “the other side”.
 The other side, of the story we now call The Curse of the Bambino involves a suggestion that the conditions surrounding Harry Frazee’s sale of Babe Ruth to the Yankees were a lot more complicated than most people know.
 The author of such a provocative article is then obligated to back up his assessment with data that supports his thesis.
 This thesis becomes more provocative when the author can provide data that most people don’t know.